Brewers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- Over the past 10 games, the Brewers have been favored just once and lost that contest.
+- The Brewers have been the favorite once in the past 10 games and lost that contest.

-- The Brewers and their opponents have combined to hit the over four times in their last 10 games with a total.

-- The Brewers have a record of 1-1-0 ATS over their last 10 games.
-The average over/under established by sportsbooks in Milwaukee's past three games has been 9.2, a run during which the Brewers and their opponents have finished under each time.

 Brewers Betting Records & Stats

-- The Brewers have compiled a 15-11 record in games they were favored on the moneyline (winning 57.7% of those games).
+- The Brewers have been favored on the moneyline 27 total times this season.
+They've finished 15-12 in those games.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.